Family Activity – Fish & Shellfish Lifecycle

 Local Place Connections

 Tulalip Reservation has a number of beaches, rivers, and creeks for families to enjoy, as we have always done.
-Consider visiting the Tulalip marina, Mission Beach (ghost point), Hermosa Beach, Tulare Beach, (sbiʔbədaʔ), Kayak Point, Priest Point Beach, Camano head, port of Everett (hibulb), Stillaguamish river, Snohomish river, Tulalip Hatchery, battle creek (x̌ilix̌ dᶻəɬixʷ), jones creek (ebey park), Quilceda creek, cherry point, or other family waterfront areas.
+Consider visiting the Tulalip marina, Mission Beach (ghost point), Hermosa Beach, Tulare Beach, (sbiʔbədaʔ), Kayak Point, Priest Point Beach, Camano Head, Port of Everett (hibulb), Stillaguamish River, Snohomish River, Tulalip Hatchery, Battle Creek (x̌ilix̌ dᶻəɬixʷ), Jones Creek (Ebey Park), Quilceda Creek, or other family waterfront areas.
 Talk with your family, friends and other tribal citizens if you have questions about beach access and permissions.

 Tulalip Life skills: